Vulcan (Marvel Comics): What If?

 What If?
 Deadly Genesis explores what would have happened if Vulcan and his team had survived their venture on Krakoa.
 In this reality, Vulcan and his team make their way through the island, surviving its assault.
 Vulcan becomes separated from the group and finds the captured X-Men.
 After accidentally killing them all in a panic, Vulcan escapes the temple and, with the rest of his team, the island itself.
-Krakoa is then jettisoned into deep space, where it remains untouched for years until being discovered by the Silver Surfer.
+Krakoa is jettisoned into deep space, where it remains untouched for years until being discovered by the Silver Surfer.
 In the intervening time, Vulcan's team of X-Men had become very popular with the general population of Earth, but when the Surfer alerts the X-Men to his discovery, Sway finds a time pocket and uses her powers to replay the events of Vulcan's killings.
-After confronting Vulcan about the lie and disabling his powers, Professor Xavier forces him to leave Earth, although he announces that he is travelling into space to protect other worlds to protect the reputation of mutants.
-Vulcan is banished to Krakoa as it resumes drifting through space, and, as punishment, he is forced to replay the transpired murders of the X-Men every time he requires food.
-However, the issue ends with Vulcan musing that he feels less guilt each time he watches this replay, and wonders how long it will take until he feels nothing at all.
+After confronting Vulcan about the lie and disabling his powers, Professor Xavier forces him to leave Earth, although he announces that he is traveling into space to protect other worlds to protect the reputation of mutants.
+Vulcan is banished to Krakoa as it resumes drifting through space, and, as punishment, he is forced to replay the death of the X-Men every time he requires food.
+Vulcan muses that he feels less guilt each time he watches this replay, and wonders how long it will take until he feels nothing at all.

 A second story, "What If?
-Rise and Fall of the Shi'ar Empire", examines what would have happened to the Shi'ar Empire if Vulcan had absorbed the energies of the M'Kraan Crystal instead of Professor Xavier, and become the Phoenix.
+Rise and Fall of the Shi'ar Empire", examines what would have happened to the Shi'ar empire if Vulcan had absorbed the energies of the M'Kraan Crystal instead of Professor Xavier and become the Phoenix.